 15. Key Biscayne: A peaceful beaches and quiet community

 It doesn’t get any more laid-back than this Miami suburb.
 Key Biscayne is filled with acres of greenery and picturesque beaches is as much an idyllic place to live as it is a wonderful vacation spot.

 This pocket of suburbia across the Rickenbacker Causeway takes full advantage of its warm coastal location.
-Crandon Park is an excellent beach and park hybrid that’s perfect for some high-quality R&R. Pack a picnic or try any of the restaurants located along Crandon Blvd. – we recommend Randazzo’s.
+Crandon Park is an excellent beach and park hybrid that’s perfect for some high-quality R&R. Pack a picnic or try any of the restaurants located along Crandon Blvd. – I recommend Randazzo’s.